mkudija/mkudija.github.io/reading/notes/2019-03-10-Lead Yourself First.md

 ## Insights or things to take up
 - walks for solitude
-- wrighting as a way of organizing your thoughts
+- writing as a way of organizing your thoughts

 ## Definitions of leadership